 April 23, 2013

-A South Carolina man is seeking legal justice for his elderly mother who died six months ago.
+A South Carolina man is seeking legal recourse for his elderly mother who died six months ago.
 He claims his mother went through severe nursing home abuse and plans on pursuing charges.

 According to reports, David Christmas placed his mother in the Kingston Nursing Facility in Kingston, on May 7, 2012.
 By October 17 of the same year, his mother had died.
 The 90-year-old elderly woman died in a hospital, suffering a broken hip and bruises all over her body.